PranavARC/PersonalityWebScraper/README.md

 looper: Allows selection of different page without relaunching

 ## Installation ##
-Only requires installation of pytz to system to prevent miscalculations due to timezones
+Only requires an installation of pytz to system to prevent miscalculations due to timezones
 ```shell
 > pip install pytz
 ```